uttapong/scg-project/README.md

 # SCG-PROJECT

-SCG Assignment: Build-ready software run on browser
+SCG Assignment: Build-ready software run on browser (desktop only version)

 to run